Six leading principles to follow for GDPR compliance.

 In practice, this might mean adapting some software-building practices, like logging, user registration or data import from Software Development Kits, external software components (libraries…) or even enterprise directories.
 You can also introduce some periodical alerts or automated processes for data review and deletion of useless data.

-3. Protect data
+3. Protect data for GDPR compliance

 When we talk about data protection and avoiding data leakage, we immediately think of: